spencej4/Celestial-Battles/README.md

 * Unlike the player's `Attack Points`, `Counter Attack Power` never changes.

-* The `Health Points`, `Attack Power` and `Counter Attack Power` of each character must differ.
+* The `Health Points`, `Attack Power` and `Counter Attack Power` of each character differs.

-* No characters in the game can heal or recover Health Points.
+* No characters in the game heal or recover Health Points.

-* A winning player must pick their characters wisely by first fighting an enemy with low `Counter Attack Power`.
+* A winning player picks their characters wisely by first fighting an enemy with low `Counter Attack Power`.
 This will allow them to grind `Attack Power` and to take on enemies before they lose all of their `Health Points`.
 Healing options would mess with this dynamic.

-* Your players should be able to win and lose the game no matter what character they choose.
+* Your players are able to win and lose the game no matter what character they choose.
 The challenge should come from picking the right enemies, not choosing the strongest player.

-### Author
+## Author

-# Spencer Jack
+* Spencer Jack